amlanacharya/Agent/module3/lessons/lesson4.1.md

-# Lesson 4.1: Complex Validation Scenarios 🛡️
+# 🚀 Module 3: Data Validation with Pydantic - Lesson 4.1: Complex Validation Scenarios 🛡️

+## 🎯 Lesson Objectives

+By the end of this lesson, you will:
+- 🔍 Understand how to implement cross-field validation for related data
+- 🧩 Create conditional validation rules based on field values
+- 🔄 Apply context-dependent validation using external information
+- 📊 Implement dynamic validation rules that change at runtime
+- 🛠️ Build a comprehensive validation system for complex forms

+---

+## 📚 Introduction to Complex Validation Scenarios

 <img src="https://github.com/user-attachments/assets/25117f1e-d4cf-40df-8103-2afb4c4ff69a" width="50%" height="50%"/>

-## 📋 Overview

 In this lesson, we'll explore advanced validation patterns for complex data scenarios.
 While basic Pydantic validation is sufficient for many use cases, real-world applications often require more sophisticated validation logic that spans multiple fields, depends on context, or involves complex business rules.